RodricBr/RodricBr/README.md

   I'm a **Cyber Security and Infrastructure Engineer** passionate about:

-  -  Pentesting, Red Team and Cyber Security
+  -  Pentesting, Threat Analysis and Cyber Security
-  -  GNU/Linux, UNIX and Open Source
+  -  GNU/Linux, UNIX and Open Source enthusiast
   -  Server configuration and Hardening

   <hr>

-  Currently working on building pentesting tools and personal projects.
+  Currently specializing in threat analysis and engineering offensive security tools for linux-based environments.

   - From Rio de Janeiro - Brazil
   - Self taught constant learner and open to collaborations